cloudposse/terraform-aws-components/README.md

 ## Usage

-Use the `terraform-root-modules` Docker image as the base image in the application `Dockerfile`, and copy the modules from `/aws` folder into `/conf` folder
+Use the `terraform-root-modules` Docker image as the base image in the application `Dockerfile`, and copy the modules from `/aws` folder into `/conf` folder.

 ```dockerfile
 FROM cloudposse/terraform-root-modules:0.3.2 as terraform-root-modules